Spanish animation: Classic era

-Animation first appeared at the Spanish television in commercials and spots.
-The most famous one was José Luis Moro's The Telerín Family (1964), which was used to tell children it was time to go to bed.
-Its characters went on to star in the 1966 The Wizard of Dreams feature.
+Animation first appeared on Televisión Española (TVE) in commercials and spots.
+The most famous short was José Luis Moro's Familia Telerín (1964), which was used to tell children it was time to go to bed.
+Its characters went on to star in the 1966 The Dream Wizard feature directed and produced by Francisco Macián.

-In 1968 former Estudios Moro animator Cruz Delgado created for TVE the first Spanish animated series, Microbio.
-One year before émigré animator Manuel García Ferré had created in Argentina the Hijitus series.
+In 1968, Cruz Delgado created for TVE the first Spanish animated series, Microbio.
+One year before, émigré animator Manuel García Ferré had created in Argentina the Hijitus series.

 Modern era

-Cruz Delgado's Don Quixote of La Mancha (1979–81) was the first large success in Spanish TV animation, which boosted in the following years.
-Co-productions were set, with Nippon Animation creating the animation for BRB Internacional's Ruy, the Little Cid (1979), Dogtanian and the Three Muskehounds (1981) and Around the World with Willy Fog (1984), while The World of David the Gnome (1985) was an international success.
+Cruz Delgado's series Don Quixote of La Mancha (1979–81) was the first large success in Spanish animation for television, which boosted in the following years.

+BRB Internacional, –founded by Claudio Biern Boyd, José Luis Rodríguez and Títo Bastoas– and TVE co-produced Ruy, the Little Cid (1979), Around the World with Willy Fog (1984) –both with animation made by Nippon Animation–, and The World of David the Gnome (1985).
+BRB Internacional also produced Dogtanian and the Three Muskehounds (1981) –with animation by Nippon Animation–.